WassimTenachi/PhySO/README.md

 ```
 python -m unittest discover -p "*UnitTest.py"
 ```
 This should result in all tests being successfully passed (except for program_display_UnitTest tests if optional dependencies were not installed).
+This  should take 5-15 min depending on your system (as if you have a lot of CPU cores, it will take longer to make the efficiency curves).

 # Getting started